Paul DePodesta: Moneyball

 In 2003, author Michael Lewis was interested in how Oakland Athletics general manager (GM) Billy Beane tried to find quality players to improve the team while struggling with one of the smallest payrolls in Major League Baseball.
 He first wanted to write an article on the subject, but the idea eventually blossomed into a book named Moneyball: The Art of Winning an Unfair Game.
 Lewis's interests included how Beane hired DePodesta as his assistant to incorporate sabermetrics, an approach that consists of more sophisticated analyses of baseball statistics, which is at least partially credited for their 2002 20-game winning streak which set an American League record.

 Lewis's book examines the lives and careers of various baseball personalities and explains the art of sabermetrics.
 Bill James, who coined the term sabermetrics for the Society for American Baseball Research (SABR), is also a major focus.
 James published The Bill James Baseball Abstract from 1977 to 1988 and wrote several sabermetrics books.
-Beane and DePodesta had studied James's work and were inspired by his knowledge of baseball analysis.
+Beane and DePodesta had studied James' work and were inspired by his knowledge of baseball analysis.

 DePodesta did not feel comfortable in the spotlight after the book's release, nor did he care for the secrets revealed about his scouting methods.
 The book earned DePodesta a reputation as a cold calculator, choosing players based only on their numbers.
 In addition, he was thought of as a guy who knew nothing of "real baseball."

 In reality, DePodesta played football in college and wanted to be a football coach, seen in a photo wearing number 17.
 After graduating from Harvard with a degree in economics, he became an intern for the Canadian Football League's Baltimore Stallions in 1995.
 In early 1996, he got his first baseball job with the Cleveland Indians, where he worked as a scout.
 In October 1996, at age 24, he was promoted to the position of advance scout.
-In October 1998, he became assistant to the General Manager for the team.
+In October 1998, he became assistant to the general manager for the team.
 Those experiences led to him being hired by Beane as his assistant with the Oakland A's in November 1998.